aglavic/plotpy/README.txt

 - automatic session detection from file postfix
 - color selection for 3d plots (can be personalized in config/gnuplot_preferences.py)
 - create arbitrary cross-sections through 3d-plots bin the data as standard and gaussian weighted mean
-- transform units and dimensions with some predefined units (e.g. ° to mrad)
+- transform units and dimensions with some predefined units (e.g. 째 to mrad)
 - plot profiles now include all 3d-plot settings, too
 - better window resize using scrolled window and gnuplot with different export sizes and not scaling
 - font size option in GUI